Previously: Sad Satan.

 “This Is A True Story About The Internet”

-“Internet Story” isn’t quite found footage, but it’s not a typical narrative film, either.
+“Internet Story,” which you can watch here, isn’t quite found footage, but it’s not a typical narrative film, either.
 If I had to define it, I’d probably call it a mockumentary — but the beauty of it is that it sort of defies definition.
 Told through a combination of animation, narration, screenshots, still images, and, yes, found footage, it tells… well, it tells an internet story — a story that could only exist on and because of the internet.

 According to the film, someone going by the handle Al1 published a website on April 22, 2005 laying out a challenge called Al1’s Nine Grand Quest: Al1 — presumed by the narrator of the film to use he/him pronouns — said he had buried £9,000 somewhere in the UK.
 Solving Al1’s elaborate chain of puzzles would reveal where the money had been hidden — and if you found it, it was yours.
 Basically, it was a scavenger hunt with a big-ticket prize.
 As the narrator notes, “not that many people were paying attention” to Al1’s puzzle — a shot of the visitor counter reads a mere 25 hits to the page — but one person was paying attention: A YouTuber going by the name Fortress.
 Beginning a few weeks after Al1’s website first appeared, Fortress began documenting his efforts to solve the puzzle.
 He even seemed to be on the right track; however, like Al1, his videos mostly went unnoticed: A shot of the view count for one of them reads just 29.